ente-io/ente/README.md

-# cli tool for exporting ente photos
+# cli tool for exporting data from ente.io

+#### You can configure multiple accounts for export

 ### Getting Started